ironport/ditto/README.md

 # Doc

-For the full documentation, check out http://derrley.net/ditto-doc/
+For the full documentation, [rtfd](out http://ditto.readthedocs.org/en/latest/the-docs.html).

 I try to keep it built and up to date, but I don't promise anything. :) You can build the full doc yourself with the doc directory Makefile, but the real doc